jwstegemann/fritz2/www/src/pages/headless/radioGroup.md

 ## Styling the active Element

 A RadioGroup also provides information about which option is currently active, i.e. has the focus.
+If no option is selected yet, the first option can get the focus.
+If an option is selected, the corresponding `radioGroupOptionToggle` will be active.

 For this purpose, the scope of `radioGroupOption` offers the Boolean data stream `active`.
 This one can (and should) be used to provide a specific style for the `true` state.